-1. A valid SSL Certificate needs to be purchased (or a self-signed one created) and installed on the Remote Desktop Gateway.
+- A valid SSL certificate needs to be purchased (or a self-signed one created) and installed on the Remote Desktop Gateway.

-2. Connection Authorization Policies - this determines which users or groups have access to use the Remote Desktop Gateway.
+- Connection authorization policies: This determines which users or groups have access to use the Remote Desktop Gateway.
 It's better to use groups.

-3. Resource Authorization Policies - this determines which resources on the network can be access by which users or groups.
+- Resource authorization policies: This determines which resources on the network can be accessed by which users or groups.

-1. Run Remote Desktop Connection Manager.
-In the Remote App Sources section, Add the Remote App Source, which is the name of the Remote Desktop Session Host Farm.
+Run Remote Desktop Connection Manager: In the Remote App Sources section, Add the Remote App Source, which is the name of the Remote Desktop Session Host Farm.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.